 Standard forms have “advanced” behavior and are better for xMart system experts.
 Use Custom Forms for “simple” behavior that is better suited for users with limited understanding of xMart.

 Standard forms accumulate uncommitted, pending changes across multiple records.
 It is necessary to commit these records.
 It is also possible to make edits in the gridview after using the form user interface.
-For example, after editing 2 records via the form interface, the changes are highlighted in yello and can be further edited before committing.
+Any row edits are shown in yellow, any new rows are shown in green and any deleted rows are shown in red.

 Image showing the Data Edit page with the number of pending changes, the "Preview" and the "Commit" button circled.